 - Describe how mitigation actions will be implemented and administered.

 Phase 5: Plan Review and Adoption (Target = Spring 2022!)

 - Circulation of the draft plan for public comment.

 - Review of plan by the County Board of Supervisors.

 - Submission of the plan to the State Office of Emergency Services (Cal OES) and FEMA for review and approval.

 - Adoption of the final, approved plan by the County Board of Supervisors.

 - Adoption of the approved plan by the governing bodies of the jurisdictions (cities and special districts) that are partners to the plan.

-- Implementation of the plan by all the planning partners.
+- Implementation of the approved plan by all of the planning partners.